rohitsoniinfo/Video-Conferencing-App/README.md

-# newapp

-A new Flutter project.

-## Getting Started

-# Video Conferencing Project README
+# Video Conferencing App
 ---

 ## Project Overview:

 This project aims to develop a video conferencing application utilizing Agora API for video conferencing functionality and Agora Notifications channels for real-time notifications.
 The backend server is implemented in Java to provide API endpoints for managing user authentication, session management, and other necessary functionalities.
-The frontend is developed using the Flutter framework for building native cross-platform applications.
+The front end is developed using the Flutter framework for building native cross-platform applications.

 ---